 The decision about how much kidney tissue to remove depends on:

-- Whether there is more than one tumor
+- Whether there is more than one tumor.

-- How much of the kidney is affected
+- How much of the kidney is affected.

-- Whether the cancer affects nearby tissue
+- Whether the cancer affects nearby tissue.

-- How well the other kidney functions
+- How well the other kidney works.

-- Whether other diseases affect kidney function
+- Whether other diseases affect kidney function.

-- Overall kidney function
+- Overall kidney function.

 Treatment for other conditions

-- Injury to nearby organs
+- Injury to nearby organs.

-- Rarely, other serious problems
+- Rarely, other serious problems, such as kidney failure.

-- High blood pressure (hypertension)
+- High blood pressure, also called hypertension.

-- Chronic kidney disease
+- Chronic kidney disease.